What is Restricted Holiday? – Restricted Holidays List 2026

 A restricted holiday is paid time off that is not mandatory, and the employee can choose if they want to take leave on the days.
 Restricted holidays are also known as optional holidays.
 The companies can operate on these days as these are not mandatory holidays.
 The employees can decide to take leave on the days from the list of Optional holidays curated by HR of the company.

 The holiday list prepared in any organization is according to the Shop and Establishment Act of the respective state.
 According to this act, some special days which have local or religious significance but are not applicable to every working professional are included in the list of restricted holidays.
+Companies generally mark these holidays within their leave management system to let their employees understand that they are different from the usual holidays.

 This provision is made to promote cultural and religious diversity.
 In the diverse culture of the country, there are numerous festivals in different regions.
 Every festival does not have to be a nationwide holiday, but those for whom the day is significant should get the time off to celebrate.